brooklynrail/brooklynrail-platform/content/events/2022/03/solidarity-with-ukraine-part-i.md

 deck: " Artists and Cultural Workers in Conversation"
-summary: Rail contributor Ksenia M. Soboleva hosts a conversation with artists and cultural workers from Ukraine, New York, and beyond, including Anna Chistoserdova, Luba Drozd, Susan Katz, Yulia Kostereva, Marina Slavova, Anton Svyatsky, Vladimir Us, Lika Volk, and potentially others.
+summary: Rail contributor Ksenia M. Soboleva hosts a conversation with artists and cultural workers from Ukraine, New York, and beyond, including Anna Chistoserdova, Luba Drozd, Adriana Farmiga, Susan Katz, Yulia Kostereva, Marina Slavova, Anton Svyatsky, Vladimir Us, and Lika Volk.
 We conclude with a poetry reading in Ukrainian and English by Ostap Kin.
 people:
   - person: anna-chistoserdova